 Background and Content of the Career Resources Questionnaire

 The nature of careers has significantly changed over the past years.
-Nowadays, an increased degree of self-directed career management is needed.
+Nowadays, an increased degree of career self-management is needed.
+One’s personal employability needs to be sustained and expanded over the entire working life.
 This stresses the importance of personal resources that support a self-determined and successful career.
-We call these key predictors for career success career resources.
+We call these key predictors for career success Career Resources.

-The Career Resources Questionnaire is scientifically developed self-assessment tool to evaluate critical resources that promote career success.
+The Career Resources Questionnaire is scientifically developed self-assessment tool to evaluate critical aspects of employability and resources that promote career success.
 Career success refers to attained salary, promotions, and occupational prestige but also to subjective evaluations in terms of satisfaction and meaningfulness of one’s work.